8.0 Bioavailability to Human Populations

 Consideration of bioavailability in human health exposure can significantly impact cleanup objectives and, consequently, the feasibility of particular remedial options.
 Bioavailability as it pertains to human exposure involves estimating the potential exposure to humans via food consumption using biouptake methods, most of which have been discussed in previous chapters, and can also include estimating the level of contaminant absorption by humans once exposure occurs.

 The focus of this section is how the bioavailability of contaminants in freshwater and marine sediments affects human exposures.
 Other variables associated with evaluating human exposure, such as the extent or frequency of exposure, are topics for the risk assessment and are not considered here.
-Figure 8-1 link to Figure 8-1 shows a general flow diagram for this consideration.
+Figure 8-1 shows a general flow diagram for this consideration.

 8.1 Direct Contact